howdyai/botkit/readme.md

 #### bot.startPrivateConversation()
 | Argument | Description
 |---  |---
-| user   | userId of the user you would like to start a conversation with
+| message   | message object containing {user: userId} of the user you would like to start a conversation with
 | callback  | a callback function in the form of  function(err,conversation) { ... }

 `startPrivateConversation()` is a function that initiates a conversation with a specific user.